jared10222/livid-front-end-framework/README.md

 Take Livid Framework for a test drive and blow off some steam!
 ---
 ### Getting Started
-Add Our livid.css file to the header in your index.html file
+Add the livid.css file to the header in your index.html file
 ```html
 <!--basic template-->
 <!doctype html>